ivandda/loybits/TechnicalStackAndArchitecture(POC).md

   - **Environment Variable Handling**: Secure handling of environment variables for sensitive information like API keys is built-in, crucial for managing connections to services like OpenAI and Pinecone.

-  In Loybits, API routes are used to handle AI-related requests, process blockchain data, and serve as an intermediary between the frontend and external services.
+  In Loybits, API routes are used to handle AI-related requests, and serve as an intermediary between the frontend and external AI services.

 ### 2.2 LangChain